-In June 2016, we wanted to capitalise on the success of the initiative by launching a campaign video on YouTube.
-This video has enabled us to reach more healthcare professionals and women with PGP.
-Please see our June 2016 blog article for more information.
+We wanted to capitalise on the success of the initiative so after receiving another Big Lottery Fund £10,000 grant and £1000 from Tesco Bags of Help in 2018 we have been able to create two campaign videos.
+These videos, launched in January 2019, will enable us to reach more healthcare professionals and women with PGP.
+Please see our January 2019 blog article for more information.

 *Bergström C, Persson M, Nergård KA, Mogren I. Prevalence and predictors of persistent pelvic girdle pain 12 years postpartum.
 BMC Musculoskelet Disord.
 2017;18(1):399. https://doi. org/10.1186/s12891-017-1760-5.

 ** From a 2018 Pelvic Partnership survey of 367 women with PGP.